Proper Theory of Magnon Orbital Angular Momentum at Equilibrium

-\textit{AFM phase.}---In this case, the default exchange interaction and magnetic field are changed to be $J=+1\ \rm meV$ and $B_z=-1 \rm\ T$.
-The magnon-OAM-weighted band structure is shown in Fig.~\ref{fig:AFM_OAM}(a), where the AFM magnon OAM still remains finite even far from the $K$ and $K'$ points, in contrast to the FM magnons.
-After considering contribution from both bands, the AFM magnon OAM are maximized around $K$ and $K'$ points [Fig.~\ref{fig:AFM_OAM}(b)], which shares a similar pattern with the Berry curvature [Fig.S1(b)].
-After integration over the first Brillouin zone, the AFM magnon OAM is reduced to the order of $10^{-8}\ \rm m^2/s$ [Fig.~\ref{fig:AFM_OAM}(c)].
-The AFM magnon OAM also increases monotonically with temperature and is an odd function of $D$.
-However, a key distinction is that the Berry curvature of AFM magnons in a honeycomb lattice is independent of $D$, while a nonzero magnon OAM requires a finite DMI.
-Furthermore, since DMI alone does not break spin degeneracy, a finite $B_z$ is needed to separate the $\alpha$ and $\beta$ bands of AFM magnons, which possess opposite OAM.
-As the applied magnetic field increases (while remaining below the spin-flop field), the energy difference between the $\alpha$ and $\beta$ bands grows, leading to an increase in AFM magnon OAM.
-This trend holds for both negative and positive $B_z$ [Fig.~\ref{fig:AFM_OAM}(d)].
+\textit{AFM phase.}---In this case, we change the exchange interaction and the magnetic field into $J=+1\ \rm meV$ and $B_z=-1 \rm\ T$.
+Figure~\ref{fig:AFM_OAM}(a) shows the band structure weighted by the magnon OAM, where the AFM magnon OAM remains finite even far away from the $K$ and $K'$ points, contrasting their FM counterparts.
+When contributions from both bands are taken into account, the AFM magnon OAM are maximized around the $K$ and $K'$ points as plotted in Fig.~\ref{fig:AFM_OAM}(b), which shares a similar pattern with the Berry curvature [see Fig.S1(b)].
+After an integration over the first BZ, the overall AFM magnon OAM is reduced to the order of $10^{-8}\ \rm m^2/s$.
+As shown in Fig.~\ref{fig:AFM_OAM}(c), the temperature dependence is quite similar to the FM case.
+It should be noted that the Berry curvature of AFM magnons in the honeycomb lattice considered here is independent of $D$~\cite{zhang2022perspective}, whereas a nonzero magnon OAM does require a finite DMI.
+Furthermore, since DMI alone cannot break spin degeneracy in the AFM case, a finite $B_z$ is always needed to separate the two bands of opposite spins in order to acquire a net OAM.
+As the applied magnetic field increases (while remaining below the spin-flop threshold), the energy gap between the two bands grows, leading to an increasing magnon OAM.
+This trend holds for both negative and positive $B_z$ as shown in Fig.~\ref{fig:AFM_OAM}(d).